 Also, look at the big picture: Healthy hair comes out of a healthy body.
 Make sure your diet is nutritious.
 Get your zinc from food and multivitamins, not just your hair products.
 You should also make sure you get a lot of B-vitamins (Vitamin B6, biotin, folic acid), fatty acids (flaxseed oil, salmon oil), and antioxidants.
-Also, it’s been proven that if you keep stress levels low the growth and health of your hair and nails will increase, so keep that in mind too!posted almost 5 years ago
+Also, it’s been proven that if you keep stress levels low the growth and health of your hair and nails will increase, so keep that in mind too!posted about 5 years ago

 Do you use heat styling tools?
-If so, you need to find a good heat protectant like this one This will prevent your hair from damaging as easily at the ends.posted almost 5 years ago
+If so, you need to find a good heat protectant like this one This will prevent your hair from damaging as easily at the ends.posted about 5 years ago

 I recommend vitamins and drink lots of water.
 Also if you say your hair is brittle and dry?
 Are you dying/using heat on your hair?
 If you dye your hair I recommend you have a professional do it for you and try not to use heat on your hair everyday.
-Flat irons have been shown to make the hair more brittle.posted almost 5 years ago
+Flat irons have been shown to make the hair more brittle.posted about 5 years ago

 For serious hair growth, you really need to have a biotin supplement (luckily, a decent amount of biotin is in most prenatal vitamins, so it’s not a hard-to-get nutrient).
 If you want stronger hair, there are many companies that make products specifically for damage-prone hair.
 You’ll need to switch out as many of your regular products for hair-strengthening products as possible.
 Also, you may want to lay off of any serious chemicals or heat tools for a while, so that your old hair has a chance to breathe and your new hair can grown out to a sufficient length.
-You should also occasionally massage you scalp, but do so very gently.posted over 4 years ago
+You should also occasionally massage you scalp, but do so very gently.posted almost 5 years ago

 Hair is dead skin ,